DavidK0/PARSeq-Whitespace/README.md

 # PARSeq Experiments
-In this repository I experiment with running a few datasets through PARSeq.
+In this repository I experiment with running a few datasets through [PARSeq](https://github.com/baudm/parseq).
+The datasets I use are the evaluation datasets from the [original PARSeq paper](https://link.springer.com/chapter/10.1007/978-3-031-19815-1_11).

 ## The IIIT 5K-word Dataset
 The first dataset I tried was the [IIIT 5K-word dataset](https://cvit.iiit.ac.in/research/projects/cvit-projects/the-iiit-5k-word-dataset) \(IIIT5K\).
 Upon manual inspection I found that the training split of this dataset has at least 9 out of the 2000 images mis-labeled.
 For example the official logo for Flicker is included in the dataset, but it is labeled "FLICKER".
 All labels are case-insensitive and in all-caps.
 Many images contain punctuation which is not present in the label.